Private beta

 04WATCH

-benchfit web opens your repo's dashboard: grade over time, current gate status, and where the score is heading.
-Good for standups, good for proving the loop is working.
+A single scan is a data point; the dashboard is the evidence. benchfit web opens every project — grade over time, current gate status, and where the score is heading.
+Good for standups, better for the moment someone asks whether the refactor was worth it.

 $ benchfit web